 Income Criteria: Each ADAP applicant qualifies if their individual or family income is less than 400% of the Federal Poverty Level (FPL).
 If the individual or family income changes it is the duty of the client to advise the ADAP Central Office.
 Click here for information regarding Financial Eligibility Determination.

 ADAP Recertification: Clients must qualify every six months to continue to receive ADAP services.
 The ADAP Central Office will request by mail or phone any changes to income, insurance, or living arrangements.
-Clients will have 45 days to submit this information and to sign, or attest to the information on the recertification forms.
-The application must be complete to maintain access to medications.

 Expedited Enrollment for Pregnant Women and Minors: Pregnant women and minors are prioritized to ensure access to medications and to prevent treatment interruption.
-Medical providers may contact ADAP at 1-855-362-0658 to coordinate.
+Medical providers may contact ADAP at: 1-855-362-0658 to coordinate.